simonuwe/oracle-apex-json-region/docu/docu.md

 - **placeholder** the text shown when the inputfield is empty (iggnored for checkboxes, switches and radiobuttons).
 - **align** positions integer/number **left**, **center**, **right** in the input-item.
 - **textcase** for converting strings into **lower** or **upper**
-- **newRow** starts a new row, so the current filed will be the first i this row.
+- **newRow** starts a new row, so the current field will be the first in this row.
 - **textBefore** defines text with is shown in a row above the current field.
 This can be used for logically grouping properties.
 This will always start a **newRow**
 - **lines** defines for long strings the rows used for the textarea.
 - **colSpan** defines the width of the item, values are 1 (small)  to 12 (full width)